What Does it Mean to Study Adult Education?

 Training managers and training specialists typically work for a corporation's human resources department (or come in from the outside as consultants).
 They create and execute on-the-job training programs for employees.
 These programs may include basic employee orientation, as well as more complex programs such as teaching employees how to use new software.

-Government programs providing job and life skills to underserved populations often employ training managers and specialists.
-In these cases, training managers are responsible for working with the client to determine what type of training they require, and seeing that they receive it.
-Programs are as varied as the clients they serve, from literacy skills to basic budgeting.
+Government programs that are teaching job and life skills to underserved populations often employ training managers and specialists.
+In these cases, training managers may be responsible for working with the client to determine what type of training they require, and seeing that they receive it.
+Programs can be as varied as the clients they serve, from literacy skills to basic budgeting.
 Although these positions require varying levels of education, most require at least a bachelor's degree.
-Professionals in this field report high levels of job satisfaction as they help clients achieve everything from basic solvency to major life goals.

 Although no universal adult education license exists, your county or state may require a certificate or a license in your specialty in order to obtain a teaching position.
 Particularly in a vocational setting, you may be required to hold a license or certification in the courses you plan to teach.
 For example, many states require a teacher of cosmetology to hold a valid cosmetologist's license in order to start a position as a cosmetology instructor.

 Therefore, be sure to keep up with any required continuing education programs in your chosen specialty.
 In addition, check with your local authorities about keeping any necessary licenses current.

 - American Association for Adult and Continuing Education

 - American Society for Training and Development (ASTD)